sciZer0/newdiscoveries/c/README.md

   <i>Your hand creates Force</i>
 </p>

-your hand is trying/striving to accelerate the pushed object, the wall.
+your hand is striving to accelerate the pushed object, the wall.

-In reality, what happens is that your hand is trying/striving to increase the velocity of the pushed object (the wall) in a certain direction (shown by the green arrow).
+In reality, what happens is that

+your hand, while pushing the wall, is striving to increase the velocity of the pushed object (the wall) in a certain direction (shown by the green arrow).
 Importantly, it is so even when the velocity of the pushed object (the wall) remains zero during the pushing.

 Let’s take, for example, Gravitational Force.

-During any moment, all that Gravitational Force (Invisible Hand) can be doing is to be pushing (or also we might say “pulling/attracting" ) an object downwards (closer to Earth), trying (by this pushing) to increase the velocity of the pushed object.
+All that Gravitational Force (Invisible Hand) can be doing during any moment is to be pushing (or also we might say “pulling/attracting" ) an object downwards (closer to Earth), trying (by this pushing) to increase the velocity of the pushed object.

-In some cases, Gravitational Force (Invisible Hand) can increase the velocity of the pushed object (for example, in the case when “free falling of an object downwards from some height”),
+In some cases, Gravitational Force (Invisible Hand) can be increasing the velocity of the pushed object (for example, in the case when the pushed object is free-falling”),

-But, in some other cases, Gravitational Force (Invisible Hand) cannot increase the velocity of the pushed object (for example, in the case when the pushed object is sitting on a table --  and in this case, the result of this pushing is that the pushed object is being pressed to the table surface).
+But, in some other cases, Gravitational Force (Invisible Hand) cannot increase the velocity of the pushed object (for example, in the case when the pushed object is sitting on a table --  and in this case, the result of the pushing is that the pushed object is being pressed to the table surface).

-As we can see, in some cases, the increase the velocity of the pushed object is possible for Gravitational Force, but in some other cases, impossible for Gravitational Force.
+As we can see, in some cases, the increase of the velocity of the pushed object is possible for Gravitational Force, but in some other cases, it is impossible for Gravitational Force.

-Importantly, in  both (or we might say "in each") of these 2 cases above, during every moment, Gravitational Force (Invisible Hand) is pushing the pushed object downwards, trying (by the pushing) to increase the velocity of the pushed object.
+Importantly, in  both (or we might say "in each") of these 2 cases above, during every moment, Gravitational Force (Invisible Hand) is pushing the 20 kg object downwards, trying (by the pushing) to increase the velocity of the pushed object.

 The New Definition of Force: